hetznercloud/terraform-provider-hcloud/docs/resources/storage_box.md

 Required:

 - `hour` (Number) Hour when the Snapshot Plan is executed (UTC).
 - `max_snapshots` (Number) Maximum amount of Snapshots that will be created by this Snapshot Plan.
 Older Snapshots will be deleted.
 - `minute` (Number) Minute when the Snapshot Plan is executed (UTC).

 Optional:

 - `day_of_month` (Number) Day of the month when the Snapshot Plan is executed.
 Null means every day.
 - `day_of_week` (Number) Day of the week when the Snapshot Plan is executed.

-Starts at 1 for Monday til 7 for Sunday.
+Starts at 0 for Sunday til 6 for Saturday.
+Note that this differs from the API, which uses 1 (Monday) through 7 (Sunday).
 Null means every day.

 ## Import